daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2021-03-21-simple-podcast-ad-insertion.md

 (labels) but even those require substantial time-boxing for tuning hyperparameters.

-Google's [first rule] of ML is to not use any ML and in our case it may be wise to apply this philosophy as our POC deadline is tomorrow.
+Google's [first rule] of ML is to not use ML and in our case it may be wise to follow such a philosophy to meet the deadline for our POC.
-If we convince our stakeholders there's value in our approach, we can iterate with ML / AI in future versions.
+If we convince our stakeholders of a value-add, we can incorporate ML / AI solutions to future iterations.

 > Machine learning is cool, but it requires data.
 > Theoretically, you can take data from a different